 “The Extraordinary Vegan,” is designed for both vegans and omnivores to have a new dining experience.
 Alan Roettinger has more than 30 years of cooking experience and enjoys making food that is healthy and creative using out-of-the-box techniques and exotic ingredients.

 You can purchase “Extraordinary Vegan” on Amazon.com or at your local book store.
+If you’re someone who is in the business of selling vegan food and products, Shakespeare Communications is one of the best vegan PR agencies out there!

 *Disclosure: I received a copy of “Extraordinary Vegan” in exchange for this review.
 All opinions are accurate and 100% mine.